mkalam-alami/rwnd/README.md

 ### `{{#test}}{{/test}}`: Using flags in text

-You can also flavor your text according to the flags, thanks to Mustache templating.
+You can also flavor your text with the flags, thanks to Mustache templating.

 ```
     monster: